LAST MODIFIED: JANUARY 1, 2023

 - To help maintain the safety, security, and integrity of our website, products and services, databases and other technology assets, and business.

-- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us about our consumers is among the assets transferred.
+- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Information and Sensitive Personal Information held by us is among the assets transferred.

 - Service providers.